-The proposed method wants to overcome the limitations of both a prediction based on the entire process, and a prediction based only on the last iteration of the process (it might be a restricted time interval).
-A method to detect change points and analyze them is not proposed, for this scope, [9], [11] can be referred; the proposed method starts from the assumption to know where change points are (this could also be done with an interview to organizational resources).
-Starting from the overall time interval of events contained in an event log, it is supposed that there is a collection of time sub-intervals covering the entire time interval and in which the underlying process is constant.
+My method wants to overcome the limitations of both a prediction based indifferently on the entire process, and a prediction based only on the last iteration of the process (it might be a restricted time interval).
+I do not propose a method to detect change points and analyze them, for this scope I refer to [8], [10]; I start from the assumption to know where change points are.
+Starting from the overall time interval of events contained in an event log, I suppose there is a collection of time sub-intervals covering the entire time interval and in which the underlying process is constant.

 The method is based on the knowledge of a distance measure between two time sub-intervals.
 This way, you have a method to say how much reliable a complete trace (that might be following a slightly different process) is in the prediction of an incomplete trace that is based on the last iteration of the process.
-The proposed algorithm in Figure 1 measures the distance path by path, as some paths might be equally present in both intervals.
-Algorithm in Figure 1 basically works calculating the relative importance of each path in each of the subintervals (that is the ratio of the number of path's occurrences and the number of traces), and then comparing this quantity between the intervals.
-The reliability of the trace in the context of a prediction can be then calculated using the algorithm in Figure 2.
-It is proposed to use the average (done on all the paths of a trace) of the distance calculated using algorithm in Figure 1.
+The proposed Algorithm 1 measures the distance path by path, as some paths might be equally present in both intervals.
+Algorithm 1 basically works calculating the relative importance of each path in each of the subintervals (that is the ratio of the number of path's occurrences and the number of traces), and then comparing this quantity between the intervals.
+The reliability of the trace in the context of a prediction can be then calculated using Algorithm 2.
+I propose to use the average (done on all the paths of a trace) of the distance calculated using Algorithm 1.
 Other statistics (like the maximum of the distance) proved to be less reliable.

-Algorithm in Figure 3 uses the previous two algorithms, starting from a couple of traces (the first of them is the one to predict), the event log and the subdivision in sub-intervals.
-It tries to find two sub-intervals, containing respectively the two traces (with the meaning explained in Background) that are at a minimum distance, so maximising the similarity.
+Algorithm 3 uses the previous two algorithms, starting from a couple of traces (the first of them is the one I want to predict), the event log and the subdivision in sub-intervals.
+It tries to find two sub-intervals, containing respectively the two traces, that are at a minimum distance, so maximising the similarity.
 This has been done in order to avoid giving unnecessary low weights of similarity to traces whose duration has been longer than the sub-intervals in which the underlying process is constant.

-Then, to obtain the prediction, one could use van der Aalst's [6] algorithm, weighting the traces used for the prediction through algorithm in Figure 3.
+Then, to obtain the prediction, one could use van der Aalst's [6] algorithm, weighting the traces used for the prediction through Algorithm 3.